 Our program is built on the philosophy that with the right combination of therapies, recovery is always possible -- even many months or years after an injury.
-Our therapy programs follow techniques that have shown great promise in helping individuals with chronic spinal cord injuries recover sensation, movement, and independence, as well as achieve improved health and quality of life.
-While our therapists work with patients to help them reach their potential for recovery, our scientists work to find a cure.
+Our medically-supervised therapy program follows techniques that have shown great promise in helping individuals with chronic spinal cord injuries recover sensation, movement, and independence, as well as achieve improved health and quality of life.
+While our therapists and physicians work with patients to help them reach their potential for recovery, our scientists work to find a cure.

 We provide inpatient care for children through the age of 21 and outpatient care to patients of all ages.